You-Gao/Blog/_work/2024-10-03-physical-hand.md

 ## Black Friday

-The Black Friday we know well today stems from the schemes of two magnates, James Fisk and Jay Gould.
+T#he Black Friday we know well today stems from the schemes of two magnates, James Fisk and Jay Gould.
 Our modern-day experience of Black Friday is one of sales and cheap goods, which benefits all consumers.
 The initial Black Friday was much more grim and had severe negative impacts on the American economy because the good that devalued then was gold.
 So, how did the gold crash and economic downturn come about?
 It rose from the desire and ability to manipulate the markets financially.

 In the Gilded Age, the United States was tied to the gold standard.
 The duo took advantage of the gold standard and devised a scheme to corner the gold market.
 The idea is, especially in a commodity market where there is significant demand, that if they control the supply, they can artificially inflate the price to their desired price levels.
 They also knew a little something about informational asymmetry, so they had to come up with a plan to execute their enters and exits anonymously.
 On top of that, they knew the government had gold reserves and were willing to prevent their cornering of the gold market by selling their reserves at standard market prices.

 Long story short, they bribed a guy named Daniel Butterfield to kill two birds with one stone.
 Because Butterfield was the one executing trades for the U.S. government, he could provide intel to Fisk and Gould on any potential market transactions before they were done.
 The duo would also buy up gold in Butterfield's name as a way to cover their tracks.
 But nothing really escapes the U.S. government.
 President Grant and his secretary of treasury pieced together their scheme and did what the duo was scared of.
 On September 24th, 1869, Black Friday occurred.
 The treasury sold off $4 million in gold to the market, and the price of gold dipped, which affected the cost of many goods like wheat, which went from $1.40 to $.77 a bushel.[^4]

+---

-## The Original Pump & Dump Scheme
+### The Original Pump & Dump Scheme

 This tale depicts the godfather of all crypto pump-and-dump schemes: the use of social status/trust, inflating the price of a meaningless thing (token/stocks), and then pulling the rug on buyers to exit with a pretty hefty profit.
 But instead of crypto bros or Youtubers being scummy, it was the work of William Rockefeller, the brother of John D. Rockefeller.[^5] Instead of a newly minted cryptocurrency or NFT, it was the shares of a newly created company called the Amalgamated Copper Company.[^6] [^7] [^8]